Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TI

-There is only one linear independent solution to the ``null-vector'' problem (\ref{null-vector}):
+On the other hand, there is only one linear independent solution to the ``null-vector'' problem (\ref{null-vector}):

-On the other hand, the corresponding edge theory $\Phi$ requires at least two independent backscattering terms (\ref{backscattering}) to fully gap them out, hence the monolayer Chern insulator on $\sigma_2$ is obstructed for spinless fermions.
+On the other hand, the corresponding edge theory $\Phi$ requires at least two independent backscattering terms (\ref{backscattering}) to fully gap them out.
+Hence we cannot symmetrically gap out these 1D modes, which confirms the results from the anomaly indicators.

 For spin-1/2 fermions, under $\bs{M}_1$ and $\bs{M}_2$ as reflection generators of $\mathbb{Z}_2\times\mathbb{Z}_2$, the bosonic field $\Phi$ transforms as Eq. (\ref{K-matrix symmetry}), with:

 and $U^f(1)$ charge conservation: